view-launcher/view-launcher/README.md

 * `emacs`
 * `macvim`
 * `phpstorm`
+* `webstorm`
 * `idea`
 * `vscode`
 * `vscode-insiders`
 * `atom`

-## How does it work?
+## 💡 How does it work?
-Elements have the `data-tag-info` attribute will be marked as "inspectable elements".
+Elements where have the `data-tag-info` attribute will be marked as "inspectable elements".

 An example of the value of `data-tag-info` attribute may look like this:
 ```json